DuongHuyen34/music-genre-streamlit/README.md

 └── **requirements.txt**: Lists all dependencies needed to run the project.

+### How the App Works:
+- The audio file is broken down into 6-second segments.
+- Each segment undergoes a separate classification.
+- The final genre prediction is made by taking the majority vote of the classifications from all segments.

 ### Model Details:
 - **CNN Model**: A lightweight, efficient model with 2MB size, ideal for real-time inference in the Streamlit app.